davisagli/mr.igor/README.txt

 Mr. Igor provides the parts you need to build your Frankenprogram.

+  But how does it know?
+    "It'th a knack."

 mr.igor is an extension to pyflakes that will learn where you import things from, and then automatically fill in missing imports from the place they are most often imported.